 Are there any side effects?

-Due to Cosmetic Acupuncture being a holistic therapy, not only do you start to notice changes to your eternal appearance, but you start to feel great on the inside too.
+Due to Scar Restoration Acupuncture being a holistic therapy, not only do you start to notice changes to the eternal appearance of the scar, but you start to feel great on the inside too.

 As with any acupuncture treatment there is a small risk of slight bruising at the sight of the needle insertion, we go to great lengths to reduce the likely hood of subcutaneous bruising happening and it is quite rare